johnstonskj/redirectory/README.md

 The following is the format for each row of the response:

-    input-URL, redirected-url | error, redirect-type | None
+    input-URL, (redirected-url | error), (redirect-type | "None")

 * input-url - the URL requested
 * redirected-url - any URL that the page redirects to
 * error - any error status/message whn retrieving the URL
-* redirect-type - either NO REDIRECT, HTTP, META to denote how the page redirects
+* redirect-type - either "NO REDIRECT", "HTTP", "META" to denote how the page redirects
 * None - denotes that an error occured.